Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Experiments

 \subsection{Infinity Search is competitive in ANN-Benchmarks}

-In this section, our end-to-end approach is compared against modern vector search algorithms, namely, HNSW~\cite{malkov2018efficient} as implemented in FAISS~\cite{douze2024faiss} and ONNG-NG~\cite{arai2018onnng}.
-We use ANN-Benchmarks \cite{DBLP:journals/corr/abs-1807-05614}, a popular evaluation framework for in-memory Approximate Nearest Neighbor algorithms.
+In this section, our end-to-end approach is compared against modern and classical vector search algorithms, such as HNSW~\citep{hnsw}, IVF-PQ \citep{jegou2011product} implemented in FAISS~\citep{douze2025faisslibrary} or more recent approaches like ScaNN~\citep{scann}.
+We use ANN-Benchmarks \citep{DBLP:journals/corr/abs-1807-05614}, a popular evaluation framework for in-memory Approximate Nearest Neighbor algorithms.
+While exhaustive benchmarking on substantially larger corpora is outside our current scope given the computational cost of computing full Pareto fronts, we complement our evaluation with the scaling curves in Figure \ref{fig:deep1b}, which characterize performance trends as data size grows.

-In this setting, search algorithms are evaluated based on their ability to trade off search accuracy and speed.
+In this setting, algorithms are evaluated based on their ability to trade off search accuracy and speed.
 Speed is measured by queries-per-second throughput.
 Note that the learning phase in our method is carried out offline during index building and that computing the embedding projection is a query pre-processing step.
-As customary, these are not included in search time comparisons.
-Search accuracy is measured using Rank Order for $k=1$ -- i.e. the position of the vector retrieved.
-For $k \in {5, 10}$, additional nearest neighbor search results are provided in Appendix~\ref{app:ann}.
+Search accuracy is measured as Recall@k.

-Across all datasets, our method either closely matches or outperforms baselines in nearest neighbor search ($k=1$).
-Each point in the speed-accuracy curve in Figure \ref{fig:ann} depicts a different hyperparameter setting.
-Notably, our method pareto dominates baselines by a large margin for settings with lower accuracy.
-That is, considerable speed gains can be obtained, with minimal accuracy trade-offs, if higher order metric structure is imposed.
-In the case of searching for more neighbours ($k$=5), we still observe that our method performs competitively.
-In particular, we observe that our method stands out in Kosarak, which is higher dimensional (40k), sparse and uses Jaccard similarity which is not supported by many methods and renders others ineffective.
-This highlights the ability of our method to accommodate arbitrary dissimilarities and scale to higher dimensional data, a property further examined in Appendix~\ref{app:dim}.
+Across all datasets, our method either closely matches or outperforms baselines in nearest neighbor search.
+Each point in the speed-accuracy curve in Figure \ref{fig:ann} depicts a different hyperparameter setting by the benchmark.
+Notably, our method pareto dominates baselines at current scale.
+That is, speed gains can be obtained, with minimal accuracy trade-offs, if $q$ metric structure is imposed.
+When searching for more neighbors ($k\in \{5,10\}$), we still observe that our method performs competitively but with a less noticeable advantage.
+In particular, our method stands out on Kosarak, which is high-dimensional (\( 41\text{K}\)), sparse, and evaluated with Jaccard similarity.
+This combination is unsupported in many ANN libraries, making several baselines impractical.
+This highlights the ability of our method to accommodate arbitrary dissimilarities --like Jaccard-- and scale to higher dimensional data.
+We defer a more detailed analysis to Appendix~\ref{app:ann}, together with the conclusions in Appendix~\ref{app:conclusions}.